santina/team_Undecided/results/results.md

 Looking at the first figure, we can see that certain PCs do correlate with East Asian ethnicity and smoking status in the RNA-seq data, but because PCs 16, 36, and 81 explain little variance, we decided that additional batch correction was unnecessary.
 In the other figure, we see that significant PCs do correlate with gender, age, and ethnicity.
 To deal with this, these variables will be controlled for when we perform differential methylation analysis.

+As we have a very large number of probes for the methylation data (over 350,000), we filtered out some probes found to be non-differentially methylated in most cells.
+This removed around 40,000 probes, shrinking our dataset.

 ## 1. K-Means Clustering for Patient Differentiation
 [Source Code](https://github.com/STAT540-UBC/team_Undecided/blob/master/src/2_kmeans_clustering/Cluster.Rmd)
 *Input*: the normalized RNA-seq counts.